Marc Almond: 2000s

-Almond relocated in 2000 to Moscow where he rented an apartment.
+Almond moved in 2000 to Moscow where he rented an apartment.
 With the encouragement and connections of executive producer Misha Kucherenko, he embarked on a three-year recording project of Russian romance and folk songs, called Heart on Snow.
 Featuring many Russian stars old and new such as Boris Grebenshchikov, Ilya Lagutenko of the Russian band Mumiy Troll, Lyudmila Zykina and Alla Bayanova and featuring The Rossiya Folk Orchestra conducted by Anatole Sobolev, it was the first time that such a project had been undertaken by a Western artist, many of the loved Soviet era songs sung in English for the first time.
 The album was produced by musician/arranger Andrei Samsonov.
 Almond performed many times at the famous, and now demolished, Rossiya Concert Hall with Lyudmila Zykina and Alla Bayanova, and with the Rossiya Folk Orchestra.

 In 2001, Soft Cell reunited briefly and released their first new album in 18 years, Cruelty Without Beauty.
 Two singles came out of this album, "Monoculture" and a cover of the Frankie Valli's "The Night", which led to a Top of the Pops appearance for the band, their first since the mid-1980s.
 Almond also presented New Music Television that year.

 Almond released his eleventh studio album, Stranger Things, in 2001.

-In October 2004, Almond was seriously injured in a motorbike accident near St Paul's Cathedral, London.
-Near death and in a coma for weeks, he suffered two huge blood clots and had to undergo emergency surgery twice.
-He also suffered serious head injuries, multiple breaks and fractures, a collapsed lung and damaged hearing.
-He began a slow recovery determined to get back on the stage and in the studio.